AbdelhafizEltaher/task/README.md

 if any bug appeared with you i hope this not affect on my skills ..... i need only from u to look at my code and arch that i build it

+important Notes : -

+filter and search is not founded in back end but i add this logic to code and it working very well

 login conditionals : admin as userName || 123456 as Password